At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 Comic-Con 2018: Stay up-to-date on everything we see in San Diego at the ultimate geek conference.

-Discuss: At Comic-Con 2018, Shazam and Wonder Woman hope to rope in more fans
+Discuss: At San Diego Comic-Con 2018, DC and Wonder Woman hope to rope in new fans

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.